PSLmodels/blog/README.md

 Please use the [nbdev & blogging channel](https://forums.fast.ai/c/fastai-users/nbdev/48) in the fastai forums for any questions or feature requests.

+## Technical guide

+* Use lowercase and dashes for all tags.
+* Make each new sentence its own line (for easier code review).

 ## Post formats

 Please follow the below guidance for each post type.